Life Insurance 102 – video transcript

-Typical management fees can be anywhere from 2% annually and as your funds grow that 2% is going to cost you a lot of money over time.
-Tax free growth and tax free distributions and a dynamic loan provision so that we take the money back to yourself for retirement.
+Typical management fees can be anywhere from 2% annually; and as your funds grow that 2% is going to cost you a lot of money over time.
+Tax free growth, tax free distributions and a dynamic loan provision so that we take the money back to yourself for retirement.
 You’re going to be doing that tax free.

 Annual Reset Feature: Now, what does mean?
 Well, here’s how it works.
 The best way is to articulate it here in an illustration.
 Say in year 1, if the market goes up 10%, you get credited some of that 10%.
 Well then in year 2, the market goes down 5%.

 So, did I just lose 5%?
-Well, that would be the typical way that your investment would go if you were in a mutual fund and you’re just in stocks but with the annual reset feature that protects you, I mean, one of the equitable index products whether that be more of the annuities or life insurance contracts, you get locked in.
+Well, that would be the typical way that your investment would go if you were in a mutual fund.
+You’re just in stocks, but with the annual reset feature that protects you, I mean, one of the equitable index products whether that be more of the annuities or life insurance contracts, you get locked in.
 So, you stay up at 10% while everybody else goes down 5%.
 Then in year 3, the market is up 8% and you just captured yourself up to 20% that year.

-And then in year 4, the market goes down an entire 18%.
+Then in year 4, the market goes down an entire 18%.
 Look you’d be almost down in just having 2% left of all those earnings just because the market decided to go (poopoo) with that one year.
-And we know that that can happen overnight.
+We know that that can happen overnight.
 If you just think back to 911 or 912, one geopolitical event knocked the market down by 50% so losing something like 18% could happen just by waking up in the morning.

-And here you have that type of situation where here you would be down but not with one of these products.
+Here you have that type of situation where here you would be down, but not with one of these products.
 The dynamic loan provision protects you from downside market risk and you would stay up at your 20%.
 So, you are always starting where the market creeps its way back up.

 You’re never taking that roller coaster ride down.
 It’s something out of roller coaster that continues its ride upwards.
 So, let’s reiterate some of the ideas of this: 5% S&P 500 Index growth times by 140% of the participation rate which gives you about 7% credit into your cash values which are the little account that’s built up inside the policy that exceeds the cost of the insurance.